buzdugan/hiscox/README.md

 mlflow ui --backend-store-uri sqlite:///mlflow.db
 ```
 Go to http://127.0.0.1:5000 to access the server.
+If we don't specify a local path to the model artifacts, by default MLFlow will save the experiment and runs in the local folder in
+**mlartifacts/<experiment_id>/<run_id>/artifacts/**.

 ## Run the Prefect Server
 Open new terminal and activate the virtual environment.